mrserverless/docker-3musketeers/README.md

 # go inside a 3Musketeers container
 make shell

-# tag which will trigger docker's build
+# tag adds a tag to the GitHub repository and automatically triggers Docker's build
 make tag

 # use 3musketeers image to generate from a Cookiecutter template